stride3d/stride/README.md

 * Make sure that Git, Git LFS and Visual Studio can access the internet.
 * Close VS, clear the nuget cache (in your cmd `dotnet nuget locals all --clear`), delete the hidden `.vs` folder inside `\build` and the files inside `bin\packages`, kill any msbuild and other vs processes, build the whole solution then build and run GameStudio.

+> [!WARNING]
-Do note that test solutions might fail but it should not prevent you from building `Stride.GameStudio`.
+> Do note that test solutions might fail but it should not prevent you from building `Stride.GameStudio`.

 ### Contribution Guidelines

 Please check our [Contributing Guidelines](https://doc.stride3d.net/latest/en/contributors/index.html).

-### Build Status
+## 🔬 Build Status

 |Branch| **master** |
 |:--:|:--:|